 Groton friends, July in Connecticut marks the annual “Sunflowers For Wishes” festival at Buttonwood Farm!
-This year’s festival takes place Saturday, July 23 – Sunday, July 31.
-My son and I visited the farm last year while my husband was deployed.
-It was such a fun outing and while we missed him, it was a great reminder that we have to keep living our lives and exploring our duty stations when our sailors are gone.
+This year’s festival takes place Saturday, July 22 – Sunday, July 30.
+My son and I visited the farm two years ago while my husband was deployed.
+It was such a fun outing and while we missed him, it was a great reminder that we have to keep exploring our duty stations when our sailors are gone.

 Read on below for what you need to know: